History of Ukraine: Russo-Ukrainian War

-Throughout 2021, Russian forces built up along the Russia-Ukraine Border, in occupied Crimea, Donbas, and Belarus.
-On 24 February 2022, Russian forces invaded Ukraine.
+Throughout 2021, Russian forces built up along the Russia-Ukraine Border, in occupied Crimea and Donbas, and in Belarus.
+On February 24, 2022, Russian forces invaded Ukraine.
 Russia quickly occupied much of the east and south of the country, but failed to advance past the city of Mykolaiv towards Odesa, and were forced to retreat from the north after failing to occupy Kyiv, Chernihiv, Sumy, and Kharkiv.
-After failing to gain further territories and being driven out of Kharkiv Oblast by a fast-paced Ukrainian counteroffensive, Russia declared the annexation of the Donetsk and Luhansk People's Republics, along with Kherson and Zaporizhzhia oblasts on 30 September.
+After failing to gain further territories and being driven out of Kharkiv Oblast by a fast-paced Ukrainian counteroffensive, Russia officially annexed the Donetsk People's Republic and the Luhansk People's Republic, along with most of the Kherson and Zaporizhzhia Oblasts on 30 September.

-The invasion was met with international condemnation.
-The United Nations General Assembly passed a resolution condemning the invasion and demanding a full Russian withdrawal in March 2022.
-The International Court of Justice ordered Russia to suspend military operations and the Council of Europe expelled Russia.
-Many countries imposed sanctions on Russia and its ally Belarus, and provided humanitarian and military aid to Ukraine.
-The Baltic states all declared Russia a terrorist state.
-Protests occurred around the world, along with mass arrests of anti-war protesters in Russia, which also enacted a law enabling greater media censorship.
-Over 1,000 companies closed their operations in Russia and Belarus as a result of the invasion.

 On the eve of the Russian invasion of Ukraine in 2022, the country was the poorest in Europe, a handicap whose cause was attributed to high corruption levels and the slow pace of economic liberalization and institutional reform.
 Russia's invasion of the country damaged Ukraine's economy and future prospects of improvement to such an extent, that the GDP of the country was projected to shrink by as much as 35% in its first year alone after the invasion.

-Ukraine was originally preparing to formally apply for EU membership in 2024, but instead signed an application for membership in February 2022.